rip2point/Septenince/README.md

 # Septenince

-Septenince is a script for the game "Da hood".
+Septenince is lua script designed for the game on Roblox "Da hood", "Anomic", and "Mad city".

 ## Changelog